Clinical UM Guideline

 |I48.0-I48.92||Atrial fibrillation and flutter|

 Atrial fibrillation (AF) is the most common persistent arrhythmia with an increasing prevalence with age.
-Long-term morbidity includes increased risk for stroke, heart failure and increased morbidity and mortality (Fuster, 2006; Saltman, 2009).
+Long-term risks include increased incidence of stroke, heart failure and premature mortality (Fuster, 2006; Saltman, 2009).

-The Maze procedure is the "gold standard for surgical treatment of atrial fibrillation" (Calkins, 2012; Saltman, 2009; Weimar, 2011) and is the most effective curative surgical treatment of atrial fibrillation or flutter for individuals who do not respond to medical therapies.
-This open surgical procedure is frequently combined with other cardiac surgeries and involves complex, sequential atriotomy incisions and is performed on a non-beating heart during cardiopulmonary bypass.
-The incision pattern and the resulting scar tissue do not conduct electrical activity, thus decreasing the signals leading to aberrant atrial fibrillation.
+The Maze procedure is the "gold standard for surgical treatment of atrial fibrillation" (Calkins, 2012; Saltman, 2009; Weimar, 2011) and is the most effective curative surgical treatment of AF for individuals who do not respond to medical therapies.
+This open surgical procedure is frequently combined with other cardiac surgeries on a non-beating heart during cardiopulmonary bypass and involves complex, sequential atriotomy incisions.
+The "maze-like" incision pattern and resulting scar tissue do not conduct electrical activity, thus impeding propagation of the misfired impulses that result in abnormal atrial contraction characteristic of AF.
 Since its development, modifications have been made to the original Maze procedure to improve efficacy and decrease operative time, creating the now standard Cox Maze III procedure.
-Long-term follow-up from various studies have reported the efficacy of the Maze procedure may range from 70% to 96% of individuals who establish sinus rhythm after undergoing the Maze procedure (Fuster, 2006; Saltman, 2009).
+Long-term follow-up from various studies have reported the efficacy of the Maze procedure, indicated by establishment of normal sinus rhythm, may range from 70% to 96% (Fuster, 2006; Saltman, 2009).
+Outcomes of the procedure have been found to be similar across genders (Henry, 2013).
+Although operative risk is also similar for aged individuals (Ad, 2013) long-term benefit has been found to decrease with increasing age (Bakker, 2013).

-A comparative effectiveness review of treatment of atrial fibrillation was published in 2013 by the Agency for Healthcare Research and Quality.
-The report notes "Surgical Maze at the time of other cardiac surgery (specifically mitral valve surgery) is superior to mitral valve surgery alone for maintenance of sinus rhythm over at least 12 months of follow-up in patients with persistent AF."
+A comparative effectiveness review of treatment for AF was published in 2013 by the Agency for Healthcare Research and Quality (AHRQ).
+The report notes, "Surgical Maze at the time of other cardiac surgery (specifically mitral valve surgery) is superior to mitral valve surgery alone for maintenance of sinus rhythm over at least 12 months of follow-up in patients with persistent AF."

-In a prospective trial, ninety-nine individuals with chronic persistent AF and rheumatic heart disease (RHD) undergoing valvular operation were randomized to either Group A treated with catheter ablation with circumferential pulmonary vein isolation (CPVI) group or to Group B treated with concomitant Maze procedure group (Liu, 2010).
-The primary endpoint was freedom from recurrence of atrial arrhythmias lasting more than 30 seconds 12 months post-ablation after one procedure.
+In a prospective trial, 99 individuals with chronic persistent AF and rheumatic heart disease (RHD) undergoing valvular operation were randomized to either Group A, treated with catheter ablation with circumferential pulmonary vein isolation (CPVI), or to Group B, treated with concomitant Maze procedure (Liu, 2010).
+The primary endpoint was freedom from recurrence of atrial arrhythmias lasting more than 30 seconds, 12 months post-procedure.
 With a mean follow-up of 15 ± 5 months (range 12-20 months) in Group A and 20 ± 8 months (range 12-27 months) in Group B, there was no significant difference in complications between both groups (P > 0.05).
-Freedom from atrial arrhythmias was higher at 82% for the maze treatment group compared to 55% in the CPVI group (P < 0.001).
-The authors concluded the concomitant Cox Maze procedure was more effective in treating individuals with chronic persisting AF and RHD.
+Freedom from atrial arrhythmias was higher, at 82%, for the Maze treatment group compared to 55% in the CPVI group (P < 0.001).
+The authors concluded the concomitant Cox-Maze procedure was more effective in treating individuals with chronic, persistent AF and RHD.

 Recently, some surgeons have used radiofrequency energy, microwaves and cryoprobes to create atrial lesions instead of the scalpel incisional technique used in the traditional Maze procedure.
 The resulting return of sustained sinus rhythm has been between 44% and 92% in various studies (Beukema, 2008).
 Khargi and colleagues (2007) performed a systematic review of 48 eligible studies to compare the surgical treatment utilizing alternative energy sources (Group 1) with the classical cut-and-sew Cox-Maze III procedure (Group 2).
 The authors noted an unexpected and significant difference in mean age of 6.2 years between the cohorts (61.2 years versus 55.0 years, respectively).
-In addition, atrial fibrillation alone (19.3%) was the primary indication for Group 2, compared to 1.6% of the participants in Group 1.
-After adjustment for the type of arrhythmia and type of surgery, there was no significant difference in the post-operative sinus rhythm conversion rate between the groups (p = 0.260).
+In addition, AF alone (19.3%) was the primary indication for Group 2, compared to 1.6% of the participants in Group 1.
+After adjustment for the type of arrhythmia and type of surgery, there was no significant difference in the post-operative sinus rhythm conversion rate between the two groups (p = 0.260) suggesting that alternative energy sources are a feasible option for performing surgical incisions in the Cox-Maze procedure.

-Weimar and colleagues (2011) reported results from a case series of 100 participants treated with Cox-Maze procedure IV (CMP-IV), which is the modified Cox-Maze III procedure utilizing bipolar radiofrequency and cryoenergy, to create the linear ablation lines.
+Weimar and colleagues (2011) reported results from a case series of 100 participants treated with the Cox-Maze procedure IV (CMP-IV), which is the modified Cox-Maze III procedure utilizing bipolar radiofrequency and cryoenergy, to create the linear ablation lines.
 The CMP-IV procedure included isolation of the pulmonary vein with either the box lesion or the non-box lesion set.
 The mean follow-up was 17 ± 10 months and freedom from AF at 6-, 12- and 24-months was 93%, 90% and 90% respectively.
 In addition, freedom from AF while off of antiarrhythmic medication was 82%, 82% and 84% at 6-, 12- and 24-months.
 The overall 30-day mortality rate was 1%.
 Subset analysis at 1-year for the complete box lesion set (n=78), resulted in 96% freedom from AF and 86% were off of antiarrhythmic drugs.
 Participants treated with the non-box lesion set (n = 22) had 79% freedom from AF and 47% were off of antiarrhythmic drugs at 1-year.
+Authors conclude that the less invasive CMP-IV has a high success rate.

-There is evidence from a number of prospective and retrospective studies that the Maze procedure is effective in restoring sinus rhythm in the majority of participants with medically refractory, chronic, symptomatic atrial fibrillation, in whom rhythm control is considered essential.
+Based on the literature presented here, there is evidence from a number of prospective and retrospective studies that the Maze procedure is effective in restoring sinus rhythm in the majority of participants with medically refractory, chronic, symptomatic AF, in whom rhythm control is considered essential.
 In addition, there is some evidence that, when performed in conjunction with valve repair or replacement, the Maze procedure may reduce the risk of stroke compared with valve replacement alone.
 While some mortality is associated with this procedure, study results suggest that it adds little or no additional risk when performed simultaneously with other open heart surgeries such as valvular repair or replacement.

-In case series of individuals with medically refractory atrial fibrillation or flutter, the Maze procedure has restored the normal function of the atrium by eliminating the arrhythmia, eliminating the underlying pathophysiology of thrombus formation and restoring the atrial kick to the cardiac output.
+In case series of individuals with medically refractory AF, the Maze procedure has restored the normal function of the atrium by eliminating the arrhythmia, eliminating the underlying pathophysiology of thrombus formation and restoring the atrial kick to the cardiac output.

-The American College of Cardiology (ACC; Fuster, 2006) endorsed and published guidelines for the management of atrial fibrillation in 2006 which state that consideration should be given to concomitant Maze surgery for individuals with highly symptomatic atrial fibrillation and who require open heart operations for valvular, ischemic, or congenital heart disease.
+The American College of Cardiology (ACC; Fuster, 2006) endorsed and published guidelines for the management of AF in 2006, which state that consideration should be given to concomitant Maze surgery for individuals with highly symptomatic AF, who require open heart operations for valvular, ischemic, or congenital heart disease.

 On January 25, 2002, the FDA approved the Medtronic® Cardioblate™ System (Medtronic Inc., Minneapolis, MN) which uses radiofrequency energy to ablate cardiac tissue.
 On January 29, 2003 the Cardima® Ablation System (Cardima, Inc. Fremont, CA) received FDA approval, as substantially equivalent to the Medtronic device, amongst others which are also FDA-approved for performing ablation of cardiac tissue.